Interim chair: Carol Lippa, MD

 Dr. Alexander's current research focuses on the study of pro- and anti-inflammatory cytokines, amino acids, neuroactive peptides and biogenic amines found in the blood and cerebrospinal fluid of patients with complex regional pain syndrome (CRPS)/reflex sympathetic dystrophy (RSD).
 These studies could shed light on the mechanisms that bring about exaggerated pain and could aid in the development of more effective treatment modalities.
 In another series of studies he is utilizing a transgenic mouse model for ALS to study the effect of genetic background on the severity of the disease.

 Dr. Aradillas Lopez specializes in pain medicine and neurology.
-He is co-director of the residency program.
 He is experienced in ultrasound/X-ray guided interventional pain procedures as well as outpatient/inpatient medication use for pain.
 He performs fluoroscopic facet, epidural, brachial plexus and greater occipital nerve injections.
 Dr. Aradillas also sees patients for general neurological problems.

 Dr. Cheng specializes in neuromuscular diseases, epilepsy and sleep.
 Her interests are status epilepticus, continuous EEG monitoring, and sleep disorders in epilepsy.
 She performs NCS/EMG studies.
 She is the neurology clerkship director for the fourth year students.